adelbeke/ai-guidelines/CLAUME.md

 # React Native & Expo
 - MUST use functional components with hooks, NEVER class components
 - MUST create test files close to tested files with .test.tsx extension

+---

+_Related Files To Read_

+// Add files to read for the LLM.